Palau Wedding Traditions

 Chad Ra Ua (Engagement Gift Exchange)

-The ceremony centers on wealth exchange, where the groom’s clan demonstrates their ability to support the bride through substantial gifts.
+The ceremony focuses on wealth exchange, where the groom’s clan demonstrates their ability to support the bride through substantial gifts.
 Traditional presentations include udoud necklaces, woven baskets of food, and sometimes cash contributions.
 Dancing and traditional Palauan chants follow the formal exchange, with women performing specific movements that honor the matrilineal lineage.

 Main Wedding Ceremony: Chebechiil